timiodubola/CFC_SISYPHUS_Global_Systems/README.md

 6) Configure browser to use WebXR:
 To be able to run the AR pages on your desktop browser install the WebXR Emulator extension for Chrome browsers.
 A handy description is provided here: https://blog.mozvr.com/webxr-emulator-extension/

+## SISYPHUS has recently placed 2nd in the AI Spot Challenge.
+To learn more, please visit this [repository](https://github.com/uqktiwar/IBM_SpotAI_SISYPHUS).

 ## To learn more about SISYPHUS, please visit our [website](https://sisyphus-gs.com/).